 When I breadboarded the circuit, I decided to sub in some LEDs for the relays, for better visualisation.
 Here is the result:

 Those in the vacuum tube/valve amplifier game, particularly in Australia, will probably have heard of Patrick Turner.
 His site turneraudio.com.au was full of information and an often-cited reference for many, written in a style and with a humour that was uniquely Patrick’s.

 Many projects were presented, with background information, theory and construction information all tightly jammed in together.
 The man was a goldmine of information and his knowledge was guru-level.

-I had some conversations with Patrick in 2018/19 and during that time, he implored me to take a copy of his site, as he was not sure how long he had left (he was elderly and in poor health, a subject which he wrote about on his site as lucidly as though it was a broken radio that needed diagnosing and fixing!)
+I had some conversations with Patrick in 2018/19.
+During that time, he implored me to take a copy of his site, as he was not sure how long he had left, being elderly and in poor health.
+This was a subject he wrote about on his site as lucidly as though it was a broken radio that needed diagnosing and fixing!

 Patrick died in May 2021; his site is offline now.

 In tribute to Patrick and his rich legacy of work, I’ve put up the scrape I did of his site with no changes whatsoever